-Dissociation for survivors of childhood sexual abuse may include feelings of confusion, feelings of disorientation, nightmares, flashbacks, and difficulty experiencing feelings.
+Dissociation for survivors of childhood sexual abuse may include feelings of confusion, disorientation, nightmares, flashbacks and difficulty experiencing feelings.
 Denial and repression of sexual abuse is believed by some to be a long-term effect of childhood sexual abuse.
-Symptoms may include experiencing amnesia concerning parts of their childhood, negating the effects and impact of sexual abuse, and feeling that they should forget about the abuse (Ratican, 1992).
+Symptoms may include experiencing amnesia concerning parts of their childhood, negating the effects and impact of sexual abuse and feeling that they should forget about the abuse (Ratican, 1992).

 UNDERSTANDING DISSOCIATIVE DISORDERS